JonathanKSullivan/JonathanKSullivan.github.io/index.md

 that focus on various fields.
 As a millenial new college grad living with his supportive parents.
 I started to spend 8-10 hours on this site daily.
 I was so amazed at the amount of material in so many fields of software engineering.
-This was also my first time using python, Java my language of choice at the time.
+This was also my first time using python, Java was my language of choice at the time.
 I used these resources to learn how to build iphone apps, and website apps.
 I also learned skill in data science like Data Wrangling, Exploratory Data Analysis, Data Visualization, Machine Learning, Deep Learning, and Artificial Intellegence.